NodalStudio/Ubique/README.md

 linear algebra tasks and using Deno as its runtime, Ubique offers a secure and developer-friendly environment.
-The library supports vectors, matrices, linear algebra, statistics, time series analysis, and computational finance—all while maintaining exceptional performance compared to traditional JavaScript solutions.
+The library supports vectors, matrices, linear algebra, statistics, time series analysis, and computational finance—all while maintaining good performance compared to traditional JavaScript solutions.

 ## Key Features